 A multiple choice class test (45 minutes) worth 15% of the module mark.
 It will require understanding of the fundamental concepts underpinning economists’ analysis of international trade and specialization.

-A group class presentation (15 minutes) worth 15% of the module mark based on a preassigned task and allowing for class questions and feedback.
+A group based class presentation (25 minutes) worth 15% of the module mark based on a preassigned task and allowing for class questions and feedback.